nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Each <code>entry.item</code> is a reference to a resource representing a clinical record entry in the source system e.g. medications, allergies, problems, diagnoses, etc ...
+Each <code>entry.item</code> is a reference to a resource representing a clinical record entry in the source system - for example, medications, allergies, problems, diagnoses, and so on.

 ## List elements **not in use**

-The following elements **SHALL NOT** be populated
+The following elements **SHALL NOT** be populated:

 ### note